-If you do crack the lining we can re-pitch it for £17.00 including return carriage (within mainland UK).
-However first try to repair it by smoothing over the crack with a hot knife blade.
-Careful use of a gas powered blow torch can be beneficial by slightly softening the surface to make it more receptive to the hot knife treatment, however, be sure you do not overheat the vessel because it can cause scorching of the outside surface of the leather for which we cannot be held responsible.
+However, at your own risk, it may be worth trying to repair it by smoothing over the crack with a hot knife blade.
+Careful use of a gas powered blow torch can be beneficial by slightly softening the surface to make it more receptive to the hot knife treatment.
+Be sure you do not overheat the vessel because it can cause scorching of the outside surface of the leather for which we cannot be held responsible.

 The leather we use is of British origin and tanned in the UK.
 It varies from 3mm to 5mm in thickness depending on the vessel it is used for.
 A vegetable tanned hide is an excellent material for hand carving whilst its natural colour also proves to be the most receptive for the many colours we use.

 Leather is normally worked wet to allow moulding to a shape that is permanent once it dries; this is particularly important for leather carving, the process we use to decorate our tankards jacks and bombards.
 The process is called leather carving because the initial design is cut freehand into the surface with a vertical bladed swivel knife and the wet leather is moulded with various tools on either side of the cut to eventually create a 3D effect.